flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180602-do-we-really-need-ice.md

     [CLICK FULL LIST](https://www.dhs.gov/who-joined-dhs)
   card_citation: CLICK FULL LIST
 card_5:
-  card_text: "Something To Consider\n---------------------\n\n> “The child of a forced marriage between two defunct federal agencies a\x14 The United States Customs Service and the Immigration and Naturalization Service a\x14 ICE has long struggled to balance its dual roles of transnational criminal investigations and deportations.”\n> \n> New York Times"
+  card_text: "Something To Considern---------------------nn> “The child of a forced marriage between two defunct federal agencies ax14 The United States Customs Service and the Immigration and Naturalization Service ax14 ICE has long struggled to balance its dual roles of transnational criminal investigations and deportations.”n> n> New York Times"
   card_citation: ''
 card_6:
   card_text: >-